Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

 ### ICG Verify Process Extended
 #### Description
 This is the extended version of the ICG Verify feature.
-It only can be used if the merchant provided has the permission FEATURE_ICG_VERIFY_EXTENDED assigned to the related user authenticated.
+It only can be used if the merchant provided has the permission _FEATURE_ICG_VERIFY_EXTENDED_  assigned to the related user authenticated.
 This feature exploits all the microbilt options to validate an account based on many other parameters besides the Bank Route Number and Account Number.

 The responses on this endpoint are same as the one listed above in the 'ICG Verify Process' section

-#### POST
+#### POST-JSON
 ```markdown
 curl -X POST \
   --url 'https://verify.icheckdev.com/IcgVerify/ProcessExt' \